 Inventory planning can be improved, aided, and enhanced with the right technology.
-ERP inventory control systems offer users versatile control over various parts of the product lifecycle.
+ERP inventory control systems offer users versatile inventory planning control over various parts of the product lifecycle.
 From production in the factory, to storage in the warehouse and transit.
 However, implementing an ERP system is often a complex project that can take up years, and usually requires customized e-commerce integrations at extra cost.
 So it may not be the ideal option for e-commerce businesses that look to expand quickly.

 Though small businesses might be perfectly fine using Excel to manage their inventory, but can easily get overwhelmed by increasing order volumes and product SKUs when their businesses start to grow.

-Luckily, there are many inventory planning software options on the market today that can be scaled for different business needs.
+Luckily, there are many inventory planning control software options on the market today that can be scaled for different business needs.
 In fact, many of these software companies offer fully customizable enterprise-level software solutions, things like: